top of page

 What changes when you leave school

 2. Responsible adults who understand the situation.
-Support teachers, inclusion coordinators, educational advisors
+Support teachers, inclusion coordinators, and educational advisors.

 3. Integrated social protection.
-Established friend groups, organised activities, belonging
+Established friend groups, organized activities, and a sense of belonging.

 1. Freedom.
-Which sounds good, but it's also total responsibility
+Which sounds great, but it also means total responsibility.

 2. Anonymity.
-Nobody knows who they are, what their disability is, what they need
+Nobody knows who they are, what their disability is, or what they need.

 This shock isn't small.
 It's structural.